Supported Shoulderstand

 Get free estimates from yoga classes near you.

-To get the full lift in your torso that you need in Shoulderstand, spread the palms of your hands and press the entire surface of your hands evenly into your back.
-Especially press hard with the bottom "heels" of your hands into the backs of your ribs as you lift your sternum toward your chin.
+To achieve the full lift in your torso that you need in Shoulderstand, spread the palms of your hands and press the entire surface of your hands evenly into your back.
+Press firmly with the bottom "heels" of your hands into the backs of your ribs as you lift your sternum toward your chin.
 Tuck in your shoulder blades and try to gradually move your hands lower down the back so that they get closer to your head than before.

 Benefits: